ECB2020/Hobyah/README.md

 Main features:
   1) Builds a 1D tunnel network with area changes, pressure differences, fixed flowrates, fans, jet fans, dampers and traffic.
   2) Solves compressible isentropic flow in the network by the method of characteristics and stores the results in text and binary form.
-  3) Processes SES v4.1 & OpenSES v4.3 output files, converting them to SI units and storing the contents in binary form.
+  3) Processes SES v4.1, SVS 6.6.2 & OpenSES v4.3 output files, converting them to SI units and storing the contents in binary form.
-  4) Plots output from Hobyah alongside output from SES and from .csv files.
+  4) Plots output from Hobyah alongside output from SES, SVS and from .csv files.
-  5) Generates graphs and animations of the Hobyah and SES calculations.
+  5) Generates graphs and animations of the Hobyah and SES/SVS calculations.
-  6) Generates skeleton SES input files from the geometry and routes.
+  6) Generates skeleton SES & SVS input files from the geometry and routes.
   7) Provides a simple incompressible flow spreadsheet.
   8) Provides two classes for manipulating the binary data.